-1) Launch the Twitter app and tap on the Me tab at the bottom right of the app to view your profile.
+1) Launch the Twitter app and tap on your profile picture.

-4) In the next window, open the Privacy and safety cell.
+3) In the next window, open Privacy and safety.

-5) Now, turn off the Send/Receive read receipts toggle switch.
+4) Now, turn off the Show read receipts toggle switch.
 It’s the third option down from the top of the list.